webqit/webqit-community.docs/webflo/README.md

 Worker-level routing lies between the client-level routing and the server-side routing.
 This middle routing layer is especially helpful when you're really creating a deep offline experience on your app that client-level routing alone does not satisfy.

 > There are great usecases.
 For example, requests that are not initiated by the user cannot be caught by client-level routers but can be caught by worker-level routers.
 Worker-level routing is covered in [this tutorial](learn/worker-level-routing).

+### Routing
+Webflo lets you follow the traditional filesystem layout for your project.